256dpi/fire/README.md

 ## Models

 Go on Fire implements a small introspection library that is able to infer all necessary meta information about your models from the already available `json` and `bson` struct tags.
-Additionally it introduces the `coal` struct tag that is used to declare to-one, to-many and has-many relationships.
+Additionally, it introduces the `coal` struct tag that is used to declare to-one, to-many and has-many relationships.

 ### Basics